 On day 16, take a 45-min flight from Valletta to Catania Airport in Sicily, the final stop on this 3-week trip.
 Sicily is a vibrant Mediterranean island with a selection of picturesque towns, traditional flavors, and natural wonders.
 Pick up a rental car to explore this island with ease.

-Stop at the magical town of Cefalù for postcard-worthy views and glimmering beaches.
+Start in East Sicily before moving on to the magical town of Cefalù for postcard-worthy views.
 Hike Mt.
 Etna to see the Silvestri craters, and stay for an aperitivo at a mountaintop bar.
-Don’t miss the ancient Valley of the Temples in Agrigento or Palermo for the most exquisite street food.
+Don’t miss the Valley of the Temples in Agrigento or Palermo for the most exquisite street food.

 ☀️ When to do this itinerary: In May, June, September, or October, when the weather is still warm enough for beach lazing, hotel rates are lower, and crowds are fewer.